ZernovTechno/AR_headset/README.md

 # Let's start!

-Before running this code you should install all dependency, so you can use (requirements)[requirements.txt] for that:
+Before running this code you should install all dependency, so you can use [requirements](requirements.txt) for that:

 ```pip
 $ pip install requirements.txt